Brane Cosmology with the Chameleon Scalar Field in Bulk: The Evolution of the Universe

 \subsection{Late time}

-{\bf The present model is a slow rolling model.
-The Percentage change in the expectation value of $\phi$ in one Hubble time, $\tau = \dot{\phi}/\phi H $ is a criterion for the slow rolling limit of a scalar field.
-If this quantity be $\tau \approx V_{eff, \phi}/\phi H$; so, if this ratio is sufficiently small, the scalar field is in the slow rolling limit.
-In this case $\dot{\phi}$ is very small and we can illegal $\dot{\phi}^2$.} Therefore we arrive at
+The present model is a slow-rolling model.
+The Percentage change in the expectation value of $\phi$ in one Hubble time, $\tau = \dot{\phi}/\phi H $ is a criterion for the slow-rolling limit of a scalar field.
+If this quantity be $\tau \approx V_{eff, \phi}/\phi H$; so, if this ratio is sufficiently small, the scalar field is in the slow-rolling limit.
+In this case $\dot{\phi}$ is very small and we can illegal $\dot{\phi}^2$.
+Therefore we arrive at

 If we take the magnitude of $M_5$ in order of electroweak scale $M_E=1TeV$ {\cite{11-c}} and $M_p$ in order of $10^{18}GeV$, the second term in parenthesis may be ignored with respect to the first term.
-So, to have an accelerated expanding universe in this area $\omega$ should obey as following
+So, to have an accelerated expanding Universe in this area $\omega$ should obey as follows

 this range for $\omega$ is consistent with astronomical data, because the most recent data indicate that $\omega<-0.76$ at the $95\%$ confidence level{\cite{11-d}}.
-This consistency shows that in this epoch the two models ( standard cosmology and brane world cosmology with chameleon scalar field in the bulk) have the same observational results, because in this epoch( late time ) one can ignore $\rho^2$ term in equation (\ref{35}) and then this model can be reduces to the standard cosmology model.
+This consistency shows that in this epoch the two models ( standard cosmology and brane world cosmology with chameleon scalar field in the bulk) have the same observational results, because in this epoch( late time ) one can ignore $\rho^2$ term in Eq. (\ref{35}) and then this model can be reduces to the standard cosmology model.
 For $-1<\omega<-\frac{2}{3}$, with attention to the power of $a_0$, there is a positive and decreasing value for $\ddot{a}$ and for $\omega<-1$ there is a positive and increasing value.